elasticio/elasticio.github.io/content/_guides/recipient-list.md

 ![Saving the recipient list](/assets/img/integrator-guide/recipient-list/recipient-list-4.png "Saving the recipient list")

 We are done with the recipient list creation.
 Let's publish the flow to see it in action.
 Please notice that you could also add more branches to the flow.
-Now click on the *I'm done!* button, then give a name to this integration flow and publish it.
+Now give a name to this integration flow and publish it.

 ![Start the flow](/assets/img/integrator-guide/recipient-list/recipient-list-5.png "Start the flow")